jzzhen/jzzhen.github.io/resume/index.md

 Participated in both server-side(Windows) and client-side(Windows) development of Warrior Epic(an MMORPG game)

 * Designed Lua-based system that allows designers applying game rules and levels
-* Provided training and support to game designers on how to using game level system
 * Improved resource loading module that reduces network traffic by approx. 60%

 ### [Shanda (NASDAQ:GAME)](http://www.shandagames.com/us-en/index.html), Shanghai, China
 _**Software Developer - September 2003 to March 2007**_

-Participated in the server-side development of SNDA Rich(an MMOG game) with C++ in Windows
+* Participated in the server-side development of SNDA Rich(an MMOG game) with C++, Python in Windows

-* Developed network module of server-side using Windows IOCP socket
-* Developed player matching module that pairs similar players based on their role levels
-* Implemented game map building module that processes xml based configuration files
-* Developed Python-based module that manages visual effects of game equipments
-* Developed basic AI that automatically plays game for disconnected players

-Participated in the server-side development of [Hero Age](http://xyx.sdo.com/web4/guide/guide.asp)(an MMORPG game) in Linux and Windows
+* Participated in the server-side development of [Hero Age](http://xyx.sdo.com/web4/guide/guide.asp)(an MMORPG game) with C++ in Linux and Windows

-* Ported C++ based Game Battle Server from Linux to Windows
-* Fixed data synchronization issue caused by network latency between different servers

 ## EDUCATION
 Master's degree, Computer Software Engineering